We want you to have an ‘egg-cellent’ day, so before you visit, we’ve put together some FAQs to help you hatch a plan.

 Where do I collect the chocolate reward from?

-You can collect your chocolate treat from our shepherd’s hut situated at the end of the hunt until 4pm.
+You can collect your chocolate treat from the gazebo at the end of the hunt until 4pm.
 After 4pm your chocolate treat can be collected from Visitor Reception.
 You’ll need to keep hold of your hunt map to show when you pick up your prize.

 How much chocolate can my child have?